LEARN-LK/shibboleth-idp5-installer/README.md

-# Custom Shibboleth IdP Version 5 Installer for Users of Pakistan
+# Custom Shibboleth IdP Version 5 Installer for LIAF - LEARN Identity Access Federation

 ### Identity and Access Management (IAM)
 Identity and Access Management (IAM) is a framework for managing digital identities and controlling access to resources.
 It ensures that only authorized users have the right access to the right resources at the right time.
 IAM encompasses policies, technologies, and tools that manage users’ identities, authenticate their access, and authorize their actions within systems, networks, or applications.
 This framework improves security, operational efficiency, and regulatory compliance by streamlining how access is granted and monitored.